-Ended March

-2015 2014 2013 r Ended Dec 2012 2011 2010

-Ratio of earnings to fixed charges 4.60 6.73 5.99 6.61 5.14 4.79
+Three Months Ended March 31, Fiscal Year Ended December 31, 2015 2014 2013 2012 2011 2010 Ratio of earnings to fixed charges 4.60 6.73 5.99 6.61 5.14 4.79

 For purposes of determining the ratio of earnings to fixed charges, earnings are defined as pretax income or loss from continuing operations before earnings from unconsolidated affiliates, plus fixed charges, plus distributed earnings from unconsolidated affiliates, less capitalized interest.
 Fixed charges consist of interest expensed, capitalized interest, amortization of deferred loan costs and an estimate of the interest within rental expense.